sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 positive *t*-value.
 Assuming that you are running a two-sided test then the *p*-values will be identical.
 On closer inspection, the students will notice that the confidence intervals also have the opposite signs.
-Thit is perfectly okay.
+This is perfectly okay.
 Whenever this happens, what you will find is that the two versions of the results arise from slightly different ways of running the *t*-test.
 What is happening here is very simple.
 The *t*-statistic that we calculate here is always of